Lightfoot bids tearful farewell to fifth floor of City Hall, but not people of Chicago: ‘My work is not done’

 It began with a performance by a local drum corps and a video highlighting the mayor’s greatest hits and what she views as her most enduring achievements.

-They include leading Chicago through the pandemic and the civil unrest triggered by the murder of George Floyd in Minneapolis; her Invest South/West plan to rebuild 10 long-neglected commercial corridors; improving the lives of working people by raising the minimum wage and championing a predictable scheduling ordinance; and bringing mental health care to all 77 Chicago neighborhoods, even after breaking her campaign promise to reopen the city’s shuttered mental health clinics.
+They include leading Chicago through the pandemic and the civil unrest triggered by the murder of George Floyd in Minneapolis; her Invest South/West plan to rebuild 10 long-neglected commercial corridors; improving the lives of working people by raising the minimum wage and championing a predictable scheduling ordinance; and bringing mental health care to all 77 Chicago neighborhoods.

 Craig Chico, CEO of the Back of the Yards Council, introduced the mayor and lavished her with praise.